aledha/Notes-2024-2025/Masters/Modeling the Electrical Activity in the Heart.md

 \end{align}
 $$

-\ref{eq: bi1} and \ref{eq: bi2} with the boundary conditions \ref{eq: bibc1} and \ref{eq: bibc2} is a system of partial differential equations that are difficult to solve.
+\ref{eq:bi1} and \ref{eq:bi2} with the boundary conditions \ref{eq: bibc1} and \ref{eq: bibc2} is a system of partial differential equations that are difficult to solve.
 We will therefore make some assumptions to simplify the model.

 ## Monodomain model
 The model can be derived from assuming equal anisotropy rates between the intracellular and extracellular conductivity tensors, meaning that the tensors are related by a constant $\lambda$.
 This is expressed as $M_{e}=\lambda M_{i}$.
 Now, we rewrite \ref{eq: bi2} as